 Priority Activity Pupils have good Appropriate, swift and effective action for example through rigorous attendance and come to monitoring and meetings with parents. school on time ready to Breakfast Club. learn.
 Food initiatives.
-Pupils' emotional wellbeing High-quality pastoral support is provided; this includes social and emotional is supported by providing support (eg Thrive, Outdoor Learning). social and emotional Educational Psychologist support where needed.
-Behaviour Support Pupils are given the Arts activities and opportunities (art, music, drama, dance). knowledge and cultural Artsmark accreditation. capital they need to succeed Wider range of reading materials. in life and have access to a £100 per Pupil Premium child to access extra-curricular activities (eg music wide, rich set of experiences lessons, after school clubs or trips) and to pay for uniform. and opportunities.
-Half the cost of camp is funded. iPads provided to Pupil Premium children to use at home.
+Pupils' emotional wellbeing High-quality pastoral support is provided through the Pastoral Team; this is supported by providing includes social and emotional support. social and emotional Educational Psychologist support where needed.
+Behaviour Support Other additional external support Pupils are given the Arts activities and opportunities (art, music, drama, dance). knowledge and cultural Artsmark accreditation. capital they need to succeed Wider range of reading materials. in life and have access to a £100 per Pupil Premium child to access extra-curricular activities (eg music wide, rich set of experiences lessons, after school clubs or trips) and to pay for uniform. and opportunities.
+Half the cost of camp is funded for Y5 pupils; two thirds is funded for Y6 pupils. iPads provided to Pupil Premium children to use at home.
 Contingency funding to respond to individual need.
 Funding allocated to ensure the leadership of Pupil Premium is highly effective.
 Barriers to learning these Attendance rates for some pupils eligible for Pupil Premium contributes to priorities address their low attainment.
-Children need to be ready to learn and their social and emotional needs, including self-image and self-awareness, need to be met.
+Children need to be ready to learn and their social and emotional needs need to be met.
 Some children are not financially able to access all opportunities available to their peers; alongside this there may be a lack of knowledge of the pathway to aspirational goals and expectation from both the children themselves and from others around them.
 This includes all finance related challenges (eg uniform, food).
-Projected spending (22 - 23) £50399
+Projected spending (23 - 24) £51042